-Date of entry Hazard Risk Description/ Risk Event Statement Person Responsible to monitor Risk 903 nitial Ris ssessme Short Term Mitigation Plan Date of Completion Long Term Mitigation Plan Person Responsible to manage Date of Completion Ass Risk essment after Chemical, Biological of Mechanical, "Falling of Iadder" is not a hazar "Working at heights" i hazard.
-If you remove i A Hazard can be Physical, Chemical, Biological or Mechanical.
-"Falling off a Name and title of person responsible s L R List, by date, all actions to be taken to respond to the immediate risk.
-List, by date, what will be done to ensure future chance of Risk resurfacing is mitigated Name and title of person responsible to execute mitigations s L R ladder" is not a hazard.
+Date of entry Hazard Risk Description/ Risk Event Statement Person Responsible to monitor Risk Initial Risk Assessment sk int Short Term Mitigation Plan Date of Completion Long Term Mitigation Plan Person Responsible to manage Date of Completion Ass Risk Assessment after

+dd/mm/yyyy A Hazard can be Physical, Chemical, Biological or Mechanical.
+"Falling off a ladder" is not a hazard.
 "Working at heights" is a hazard.
 If you remove the hazard all risk will go away.
+A Risk Event Statement (RES)states what might happen in the future and its possible impact on the organization or project.
+"Weather" is not a RES.
+"Bad weather may delay the project" is a RES.
+Name and title of person responsible to monitor Risk s L R List, by date, all actions to be taken to respond to the immediate risk.
+List, by date, what will be done to ensure future chance of Risk resurfacing is mitigated Name and title of person responsible to execute mitigations s L R

 28-Feb-15 Electric Housing Unit on ticketing carousel has sharp edges Sharp edges could cut or injure personnel working in the area.
 Facilties and Projects Manager Eimer Powery s L R Reflective tape applied to hazardous electrical housing unit, Airport Safety Bulletin circulated.
-28-Feb-15 Re-design electrical housing with smooth edges and replace current fixture Owen Harris s L R 2 D мо 1 В L 0 s L R s L R s L R s L R
+28-Feb-15 Re-design electrical housing with smooth edges and replace current fixture Owen Harris s L R

+z D мо 1 в L

+s L R s L R

+s L R s L R

+]